htrgouvea/research/_posts/2020-01-03-From-Open-Redirect-to-Session-Token-Leak.md

 As I understood this, it became apparent that this vulnerability was even more critical than it appeared, as the user could be redirected to a malicious URL where I had full control over it and capture the Session Token.
 Doing so could access that user's account, thereby violating the confidentiality of their data and the integrity of it.

+---

+### Proof Of Concept

-Determined to create a proof of concept from this theory, I wrote the following code:
+Determined to create a PoC from this theory, I wrote the following code:

--
 ```perl
 #!/usr/bin/env perl
 # Use: perl catcher.pl daemon -m production -l http://*:80